JeffGregorio/LibAG/README.md

 This example implements a basic MIDI to CV/Gate converter using `Timer1` configured for 12-bit PWM.
 The example illustrates the use of `MIDIDispatcher`, a minimal state machine for parsing MIDI message bytes and delegating control to user-defined message handlers.
 Only `Note On` and `Note Off` messages are handled in the example, but the dispatcher includes handlers for pitch bends, mod wheel, etc.

-This example is the only one included which uses Arduino's `void loop()`, as it does not require signals to be generated at a fixed rate. `SoftwareSerial` is used to receive raw MIDI bytes and relay them to `MIDIDispatcher`.
+This example is the only one included which uses Arduino's `loop()`, as it does not require signals to be generated at a fixed rate. `SoftwareSerial` is used to receive raw MIDI bytes and relay them to `MIDIDispatcher`.
 I recommend the following MIDI input circuit.

 ![MIDI In](/images/midi-in.png)